How to buy Nextera Energy (NEE) shares in Australia

 |Level of controversy||2|

 NextEra Energy, Inc., through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
-The company generates electricity through wind, solar, nuclear, and fossil fuel, such as coal and natural gas facilities.
-It also develops, constructs, and operates long-term contracted assets with a focus on renewable generation facilities, electric transmission facilities, and battery storage projects; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.
-As of December 31, 2020, the company operated approximately 28,400 megawatts of net generating capacity.
-It serves approximately 11 million people through approximately 5.6 million customer accounts in the east and lower west coasts of Florida with approximately 76,200 circuit miles of transmission and distribution lines and 673 substations.
+The company generates electricity through wind, solar, nuclear, coal, and natural gas facilities.
+It also develops, constructs, and operates long-term contracted assets that consists of clean energy solutions, such as renewable generation facilities, battery storage projects, and electric transmission facilities; sells energy commodities; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.
+As of December 31, 2022, the company had approximately 32,100 megawatts of net generating capacity; approximately 88,000 circuit miles of transmission and distribution lines; and 871 substations.
+It serves approximately 12 million people through approximately 5.8 million customer accounts in the east and lower west coasts of Florida.
 The company was formerly known as FPL Group, Inc. and changed its name to NextEra Energy, Inc. in 2010.
 NextEra Energy, Inc. was founded in 1925 and is headquartered in Juno Beach, Florida.

 Frequently asked questions